iron-software/IronPdfJava.Examples/how-to/setup-google-cloud/README.md

     </dependency>
     ```

-* Set the `timeout` to `330 seconds` due to anticipated initialization delays.
+* Configure your `timeout` to `330 seconds` as startup can be slow.
-* Allocate at least `2048 MB` for `memory size`.
+* Ensure the `memory size` is set to a minimum of `2048 MB`.
-* Set `EphemeralStorage Size` to a minimum of `1024 MB`.
+* Allocate at least `1024 MB` to `EphemeralStorage Size`.
-* In certain setups, you might need to specify an `IronPdfEngineWorkingDirectory` and configure execution permissions:
+* In some setups, you may need to specify an `IronPdfEngineWorkingDirectory` and update execution permissions therein:

     ```java
     Setting.setIronPdfEngineWorkingDirectory(Paths.get("/tmp/"));